Steven Mead - High resolution photos (right mouse click > save as)

 He is the owner of a music label, Bocchino Music which now produces and distributes his albums.

-As an innovator for the whole ‘low brass’ world in general, he has been the Artistic Director of all 6 of the National Tuba / Euphonium Conferences , held in the UK, and is now the Artistic Director of the ITEC 2012, to be held in Linz, Austria, June 23-30, 2012.
+As an innovator for the whole ‘low brass’ world in general, he has been the Artistic Director of all 6 of the National Tuba / Euphonium Conferences , held in the UK, and was the Artistic Director of the ITEC 2012, to be held in Linz, Austria, June 23-30, 2012.

 He has also given concert tours with several leading professional chamber ensembles in Europe, including 'Spanish Brass Quintet, ‘Sound-Inn-Brass’ (Austria), ‘Classic Quintet’ (Bolzano,Italy) ‘Trombonisti Italiani’ (Italy) and London Brass.